What Is Over-Under Betting?

 A good example of this is rugby.
 A high scoring first half can often make the over a lock.
 Defenses may stiffen for the next 40 minutes, making a halftime wager on the second-half under possible without sacrificing the original stake.

 Other creative ways to use over-under bets are as picks within an accumulator or parlay bet, as side bets to liven up low-odds match-ups and as arbitrage bets.
-Oddsmakers, and particularly those at the major betting shops and online sportsbooks, have become quite proficient at setting the lines, but gaps do occur.
-When they do, it may be possible to take the over at one shop and the under at another and be virtually guaranteed of a profit, simply because the difference is so great.
+Oddsmakers, and particularly those at the major betting shops and online sportsbooks, have become quite proficient at setting the lines, but gaps may occur.

 Published on: 06/07/2011